The King of Fighters XIII: Development

 Returning characters such as the K' Team were adjusted so that they would play in a similar fashion to prior titles, which resulted in several revisions of mechanics.
+K' in particular was influenced by his portrayal in Chinese comics where he often breaks his right hand glove which is often broken when he fails to control his flames.
+Ryo Sakazaki's style was noted to be similar to Robert Garcia and Takuma Sakazaki so the designer aimed to make him more unique so his moves were finalized without difficulty.
 King and Mai Shiranui were made based on their Art of Fighting and Fatal Fury incarnations, respectively, rather than their The King of Fighters ones.
+Meanwhile, Yuri's redesign gave the staff a good impression in how she her sprites changed, especially liking the universal lower body due to her combination of white gi and blue pants.
 Ogura stated that designing Ash's final form was conceived shortly after he saw early designs of Saiki.
 Following this, Ogura tried drawing Ash's possessed form from The King of Fighters XIII where he was careful in showing that while the enemy's body is Ash's, the one fighting is Saiki as represented by his black flames.
 Despite early pressure about that, once seeing Saiki's similarities with Ash, Ogura managed to draw the Evil Ash easily.
 The idea behind this character was giving an vibe of a repulsive person.

 SNK Playmore worked in order to make him balanced as they aimed for a neither superior Kyo or an inferior Kyo within the cast, giving the players their decision when choosing which version of the character would they prefer.
 Iori's flamewielding persona was developed to generate a contrast between him and the regular Iori.

-This was the last King of Fighters game to use sprites.
+Another DLC is the original Iori Yagami who can wield flames for his fighting style.
+Despite being the same person, the playstyle of Iori's flames is highly different from the regular Iori whose attacks involve hand-to-hand combat.
+Nevertheless, he was balanced by SNK in order to avoid making the character be overpowered when exploring his special moves.